Syedaaneesa/home-improvement/README.md

 ## 🚀 Project Overview

 This project represents a **complete WordPress development workflow**, including:
-🎨 Built a fully custom WordPress theme from scratch
+🎨 Developed a fully custom WordPress theme from the ground up

-⚙️ Designed tailored Elementor layouts for a consistent and cohesive look 🧩 Developed custom sections for services, gallery, and contact forms 💡 Ensured complete responsiveness and smooth performance across all devices 🔍 Implemented SEO-friendly meta structures and clean permalink setup 🛠️ Configured key plugins for enhanced performance and security
+⚙️ Crafted tailored Elementor layouts to maintain a consistent, cohesive design

+🧩 Built custom sections for services, galleries, and contact forms

+💡 Optimized for full responsiveness and smooth performance across all devices

+🔍 Applied SEO-friendly meta structures with clean, well-organized permalinks

+🛠️ Integrated and configured essential plugins to enhance performance and security

 ---